 All pages are non-commercial, have W3C validated markup & style sheets and are accessible to people with disabilities.
 Compatible with smart phones and small screen devices.

 Much of the typewritten text content on the pages of this site is justified which, while producing a nicely balanced layout, results in occasional uneven white spacing between words.

 Humanistic Majuscule (Capitals) and minuscule (small Roman) letter forms that can - and should - be included in the repertoire of italic writing practioners.
-Go to my Supplemental Writing Hands page.
+Go to the Humanistic letterforms page.

 The humanistic minuscule letter forms originally formulated by Poggio Bracciolini and subsequently refined by contemporary scribes.
 Here depicted is a Book hand somewhat based on seventh century half-uncial letter forms as modernized by Edward Johnston, which is notable for its roundness and evenness.
-Go to my Book Hand writing page
+Go to the Bookhand letterforms page

 Roman Document writing